sage-code/maj/README.md

 ## Alphabet

-Mission of Maj alphabet is to maximize the number of sounds using all ISO Latin letters.
+Mission of Maj alphabet is to maximize the number of sounds using 26 ISO Latin letters.

 **Print:**